abilandz/NAT3054/Lecture_2/git.md

     node_1["Working node 1"]
     node_2["Working node 2"]
     node_["..."]
+    node_N_1["Working node N-1"]
     node_N["Working node N"]
     personal ==> login ==> firewall ==> node_1
     firewall ==> node_2
     firewall ==> node_
+    firewall ==> node_N_1
     firewall ==> node_N
 ```

-In the above configuration, one wants to copy files back and forth from "Personal computer" to "Computer behind the firewall", without being prompted each time for credentials, and bypassing entirely the "Login server".
+In the above configuration, one wants to copy files back and forth from the "Personal computer" to the "Computer behind the firewall", without being prompted each time for credentials, and bypassing entirely the "Login server".
 Typically, one develops the analysis code locally on a "Personal computer", then copies and compiles it on "Computer behind the firewall", and the resulting executable is then used on computers "Working node 1", "Working node 2", ...
 "Working node N", out of which the large-scale computing facility is built.
-The output of this large-scale analysis is then copied back from "Computer behind the firewall", to the "Personal computer", for the final post-processing of obtained results.
+The output of this large-scale analysis is then copied back from "Computer behind the firewall" to the "Personal computer", for the final post-processing of the obtained results.

 To achieve that, one creates an online repository (e.g. on [GitHub](https://github.com/), as detailed in the previous section) named "Transfer", and clones it from the terminal both on "Personal computer" and on "Computer behind the firewall":